call for a free consultation (800) 242-2962

 Sadly, many drunk driving accidents in Atlanta result in someone’s death.
 If an intoxicated driver killed your loved one, in a motor vehicle or pedestrian accident for example, you may have the right to bring a civil suit against the responsible individual.
 Georgia law permits a deceased person’s spouse to file a wrongful death claim if the “reckless, negligent, intentional, or criminal acts” of another person caused the death.
 Drunk driving falls within these guidelines.
 If the couple has minor children, the surviving spouse may also file on behalf of the children.
 If no spouse exists, the opportunity to file for wrongful death falls to surviving parents of the deceased or the personal representative of the estate.

 Butler Prather LLP has the power to file personal injury and wrongful death claims on behalf of clients in Atlanta.
-Our firm has won millions of dollars in verdicts and judgment awards for drunk driving claims.
+Our firm has won millions of dollars in verdicts and judgment awards for drunk driving and distracted driving claims in Atlanta.
 A drunk driver can change your life in a split second.
 You can’t change the past, but you can take control of your future with help from our attorneys.
 Contact us today to set up a free consultation.

 Jury imposes $1.7 billion verdict against Ford for F-series pickup roof collapse that killed couple.
 Read More.